diptendu07/Marketing-Campaigns-DataScience-Pythonn/README.md

 ## Alternate Option (VS Code)

 ### 1. Open /notebooks directory and select the 01_eda_cleaning.ipynb file.
-### 2. In select kernel section chose the python 3.10.0 venv enviorment from dropdown options.
+### 2. In select kernel section chose the (venv) Python 3.10.0 enviorment from dropdown options.
 ### 3. Run the selected cell to see output.
 ### 4. Do the same for
 ```